telerik/ajax-docs/general-information/adding-the-telerik-controls-to-your-project.md

 ## Prerequisites

-To add Telerik UI for ASP.NET AJAX to an existing ASP.NET web application you need to follow these steps:
+To add Telerik® UI for ASP.NET Ajax to an existing ASP.NET web application you need to follow these steps:

 1. Make sure you have installed ASP.NET AJAX.
 Info can be found at [http://www.asp.net/AJAX/Documentation/Live/InstallingASPNETAJAX.aspx](http://www.asp.net/AJAX/Documentation/Live/InstallingASPNETAJAX.aspx)